andyrsmith/zombie-trooper/README.md

 ## How to Make the Game

 You will need to have Rust and Cargo installed locally to make the game.
+This was originally written in Rust version 1.74 and Bevy 0.11.

 You can refer to here on how to install Rust and Cargo (Install Rust)[https://www.rust-lang.org/tools/install]